Pak-Australia Cricket Series; Admin Finalizes All Arrangements Including Security - UrduPoint

 Bomb Disposal Squad of the Civil Defence would be present at the stadium during the matches and uninterrupted power supply would also be ensured by IESCO.
 Ambulances and Fire Brigade vehicles would also be available at the stadium.

-All the arrangements, including parking stands, lighting and bus shuttle service, had also been finalised to facilitate the people.
+All the arrangements, including parking stands, lighting and bus shuttle service, had also been finalized to facilitate the people.

-The commissioner directed the authorities concerned to complete all the arrangements for the series till February 26, the spokesman informed.
+The City Traffic Police had formulated a comprehensive plan to ensure smooth flow of Traffic on the main roads particularly adjoining the Rawalpindi Cricket Stadium where Pakistan and Australia teams are scheduled to practice and play first test match from February 27 to March 8.

+As many as 350 traffic police personnel were deployed on special duties during the practice and match days to divert traffic on alternative routes.